om2602/demo2/README.md

 some text in demo 2

+removed added line
-i am adding this line now
+added this line in jdusri